-The Psychological Services majors integrate program work in psychology, mental health/human service areas and in counseling skill development to prepare the student for employment and graduate education in any number of human service fields.
-This major includes several concentration areas that further the professional opportunities for graduates.
+The Psychology Major with an emphasis in Addictions Counseling integrates work in psychology, mental health/human service areas and in counseling skill development to prepare the student for employment and/or graduate education in the field of addictions.

-NOTE: The Psychological Services major with Addiction Counseling concentration is a state-approved curriculum by the Behavioral Sciences Regulatory Board (BSRB) for students seeking to test for licensure and become a licensed addiction counselor (LAC) in the state of Kansas.
+NOTE: The Psychology major with Addiction Counseling emphasis is a state-approved curriculum by the Behavioral Sciences Regulatory Board (BSRB) for students seeking to test for licensure and become a licensed addiction counselor (LAC) in the state of Kansas.